 Most humans are strongly visual beings.
 We need to remember that what we see is a lot less vivid to our pets—and that they can hear and smell a much more engaging reality than we are ever aware of.

 David Michie is the internationally best-selling author of a number of books about mindfulness, meditation and Buddhism.
-These include the non-fiction titles Why Mindfulness is Better than Chocolate, Hurry Up and Meditate and Buddhism for Busy People, as well as his popular novel series The Dalai Lama’s Cat.
+These include the non-fiction titles Mindfulness is Better than Chocolate, Hurry Up and Meditate and Buddhism for Busy People, as well as his popular novel series The Dalai Lama’s Cat.
 His books are available in 25 languages in over 30 different countries.
-He is a meditation coach and Mindful Safari guide.
-His latest book is Buddhism for Pet Lovers.
+The Power of Meow is currently in movie development with Amber Entertainment.
+He has also pioneered and leads participants on Mindful Safaris to Africa.
+David was born in Zimbabwe, educated at Rhodes University, South Africa, and lived in London for ten years.
+A student of the Tibetan Buddhist Society, his teachers are Les Sheehy, Geshe Acharya Thubten Loden and Zasep Tulku Rinpoche.
+He is married and currently lives in Perth, Western Australia.